 3) American Psychological Association (APA) accreditation--graduate school and internship

-The second factor to think about when deciding to apply to a PhD or PsyD program involves APA accreditation, for both graduate school and internship.
-APA (http://www.apa.org/ed/accreditation/about/about-accreditation.aspx) states that, although graduating from an accredited program does not guarantee jobs or licensure for individuals, it may facilitate such achievement.
-It reflects the quality by which an educational institution or a program conducts its business.
-It speaks to a sense of public trust, as well as to professional quality.
-Based on this statement, it would be wise to search out APA-accredited programs.
-With regard to internships (that every PhD and PsyD student must complete), APA also notes (http://www.apa.org/gradpsych/2010/11/unaccredited.aspx) that students who take unaccredited internships are ineligible for positions with the Department of Veterans Affairs, the single largest employer of psychologists.
-They are also barred from civilian positions with the military.
-In addition, a handful of states require aspiring psychologists to have had an APA-accredited internship to be licensed, and many others require them to show that they completed the equivalent of an APA-accredited internship.
-Once again, there are real advantages to your ultimate employment plans by completing an APA-accredited internship.
-One nice thing about this second factor is that you have the ability to find out the percentage of students who received an APA accredited internship vs. non-APA non-accredited internship for any APA accredited PhD or PsyD program.
-Go to the program's website and again look for the link that says Student Admissions, Outcomes and Other Data.
-If a school does not list this information it is not APA-accredited and should be viewed with caution.
+The issue of accreditation is very important.
+APA states that, although graduating from an accredited program does not guarantee jobs or licensure for individuals, it may facilitate such achievement.
+In thisway, an APA accredited program reflects the quality by which an educational institution or a program conducts its business.
+That is, accreditation speaks to a sense of public trust, as well as to professional quality.
+Because of these points, it makes sense to search out APA-accredited programs.
+Moreover, with regard to internships (that every PhD and PsyD student must complete), APA also notes that students who take unaccredited internships are ineligible for positions with the Department of Veterans Affairs, the single largest employer of psychologists.
+In addition, if you do not do an APA accredited internship a n individual cannot take a civilian position with the military.
+There are also a handful of states require aspiring psychologists to have had an APA-accredited internship to be licensed, and many others require them to show that they completed the equivalent of an APA-accredited internship.